mrouhi13/thiswayyoufools/_posts/how-to-deploy-django-based-projects.md

 ---
 title: 'How to deploy Django based projects?'
+metaDescription: 'Simply deploying Django-based projects using a variety of tools and update process on the server.'
 excerpt: "The world is very wide.
 Science, too.
 It's interesting to know that programming is also widespread.
 Python as a programming language has many orientations.
 For web development with Python, at this moment where I prepared this post, Django is a great and powerful web framework for this purpose.
 Let's see how to deploy a Django based project on the server."
 coverImage:
     file: '/assets/blog/how-to-deploy-django-based-projects/cover.jpg'
     sourceName: 'Unsplash'